Serena-github-c/ML-water-potability/README.md

 > Thank you for checking out this project!
 I hope you find it helpful and informative.
 > Future work may include incorporating additional features, enhancing model performance, and deploying the project to a cloud service for scalability.
 > Contributions are welcome.
 Feel free to fork this repository, create a pull request, or raise an issue.
-> For any questions, feedback, or suggestions, feel free to reach out by [email](serenahaidar77@gmail.com).
+> For any questions, feedback, or suggestions, feel free to reach out via [email](mailto:serenahaidar77@gmail.com).